webdev-dave/my_first_flutter_project/README.md

 # Bison Are Beautiful

-To view a live version of the app [click here](https://main--bisonarebeautiful.netlify.app/)
+To view a live version of the WebApp [click here](https://main--bisonarebeautiful.netlify.app/)